 StateoftheART represents early and mid-career artists living in South Africa.
-In addition to scouting promising, emerging artists to join StateoftheART, artists are also welcome to apply to be represented by us.
-We are a selective gallery; there is no charge to have a portfolio on the website (we take a commission on sales) and you determine the selling price.
+In addition to scouting promising, emerging artists to join StateoftheART, professional artists are welcome to apply for non-exclusive represention with us.

-2) You must be resident in South Africa.
+2) You must be aged 18 or older and resident in South Africa

 4) We are looking for high quality work in all disciplines and mediums.

-6) We are looking for Professional quality work by trained artists living in South Africa, however we do
+8) We are looking for Professional quality work by artists living in South Africa.

-contextualize the work or otherwise contribute to an interpretation and appreciation
+Applications must be in English and include an Artists Statement.
+(Information that will contextualize the work or otherwise contribute to an interpretation and appreciation of it)

 Frequently Asked Questions

 What are the requirements to exhibit my artwork through StateoftheART?